This article will illustrate you what Reallocated Sector Count is and how to get rid of it with Reallocated Sector Count warning fixes.

 - Show Lost Files: this feature makes the recovery result show lost files only.

 - Find: you can search a file by file name exactly, you can check.
 Match Case requires you to type the file name’s uppercase and lowercase letters correctly.
-Match Word requires you to type the complete file name including file extension.
+Match Word requires you to type the complete file name including the file extension.

-- Filter: you can search files by filename/extension, file size, file creation or modification date.
+- Filter: you can search files by filename/extension, file size, file creation, or modification date.

-- Preview: this feature enables you to preview picture or .txt file which is smaller than 20MB.
+- Preview: This feature enables you to preview picture or .txt file which is smaller than 20MB.

 Step 6.
 Save the recovered files to a safe place.
 It is recommended to save the recovered files on another drive.
 Otherwise, the lost/deleted data could be overwritten.
 So don't save the recovered files to the original place.

 If you encounter Reallocated Sector Count SSD or HDD warning, remember to make an urgent backup.
-If you come across data loss due to hard drive issue, try using MiniTool software to recover lost data immediately.
+If you come across data loss due to hard drive issues, try using MiniTool software to recover lost data immediately.

-If you have any question about how to backup hard drive or recover data from hard drive, you can leave a message on the following comment zone and we will reply as soon as possible.
+If you have any questions about how to backup hard drive or recover data from hard drive, you can leave a message on the following comment zone and we will reply as soon as possible.
 If you need any help when using MiniTool software, you may contact us via [email protected].